-With the shift towards distributed, cloud-centric data infrastructures, data quality monitoring tools have rapidly become outdated.
+As data teams increasingly focus on building cloud-centric data infrastructures, data quality monitoring tools have rapidly become outdated.
 They were designed for an earlier generation of application environments, and are unable to scale, they are too labor-intensive to manage, too slow at diagnosing and fixing the root causes of data quality problems, and hopeless at preventing future ones.

 With real-time data insight expectations, alerts are too late, and slow is the new down.
 This era’s solution is data observability, which takes a whole new proactive approach to solving data quality that goes far beyond simple data monitoring and alerts, reducing the complexity and cost of ensuring data reliability.

-Data observability vs. data monitoring
+Data observability vs. Data monitoring

 Data monitoring refers to the process of continuously monitoring the data flow and performance of a system to ensure that it meets the desired specifications and SLAs.
 It typically involves setting thresholds and alerts to notify the team of any issues, such as a bottleneck or a data loss.

 Data observability, on the other hand, is the ability to understand the internal state of a system by collecting and analyzing data from various sources.
 This includes metrics, traces, and logs, as well as the ability to access and query this data in real-time.

 In addition to providing comprehensive monitoring, an enterprise data observability platform makes sure to monitor data, data systems, and data quality from every potential angle, rather than giving short shrift to any key facet.
 Moreover, data observability assumes data is in motion, not static.
 So it continuously discovers and profiles your data wherever it resides or through whichever data pipeline it is traveling, preventing data silos and detecting early signals of degrading data quality.
 Finally, data observability platforms use machine learning to combine and analyze all of these sources of historical and current metadata around your data quality.